evanfloden/aether/documentation/docs/tutorials.md

 Options:
   -I, --interactive             Enables interactive mode.
-  --dry-run                     Runs Aether in dry-run mode.
+  --dry_run                     Runs Aether in dry-run mode.
 This shows what
                                 cloud computing resources Aether would use,
                                 but does not actually use them or perform any computation.